 Linux OpenCourseWare Educational Site Rankings

 It pays to know how to use the Linux operating system for two reasons: it's free and it's more diverse than most operating systems.
 This list provides the best sources for Linux OpenCourseWare education.
-Schools offering Computer Systems Administration degrees can also be found in these popular choices.

 IBM's developerWorks website is the ultimate resource for the Linux user (www.ibm.com).
 IBM provides a host of learning resources, including Linux training with short tutorials, open source projects and prep for the Linux Professional Institute (LPI) exam.
 Additionally, IBM has answers to many frequently asked questions about Linux and forums where you can interact with other Linux users.